Azure/iot-plugandplay-models-tools/README.md

 ### Samples

-The folder [samples](https://github.com/Azure/iot-plugandplay-models-tools/tree/dev/samples) contains sample code for .NET and Node to *resolve* models from any model repository.
+The directory [samples](https://github.com/Azure/iot-plugandplay-models-tools/tree/dev/samples) contains sample code for .NET and Node to *resolve* models from any models repository following Azure IoT conventions.

 ### Clients (Work in Progress)

-The folder [clients](https://github.com/Azure/iot-plugandplay-models-tools/tree/dev/clients) contains the model repo client implementation, as a .NET library with a CLI.
+The directory [clients](https://github.com/Azure/iot-plugandplay-models-tools/tree/dev/clients) contains the model repo client implementation, as a .NET library with a CLI.

 More languages coming soon !!